orkhank/simple-spring-boot-project/README.md

 # Product Management API (Spring Boot)

-> A barebones scenario to practice REST API development using Spring Boot.
+> - A barebones scenario to practice REST API development using Spring Boot.
+>
+> - The requests to the server are cached utilizing the `spring-boot-starter-cache` package.
+>
+> - Supports multiple nodes with cache synchronization with `Hazelcast`.

 ## To run the app